Agenda

 A standardised rewards strategy ensures consistency, equity, and alignment with corporate goals, but local regulations, cultural expectations, and cost-of-living differences necessitate flexibility.
 Thus, determining the scalability of such standards to the local context becomes a challenge.

-In this session, we will look at actionable frameworks that organisations can implement when standardising rewards operations regionally, while taking local needs into consideration:
+In this session, we will look at actionable frameworks that organisations can implement when standardising rewards operations regionally, while taking local needs into consideration.

 This discussion will cover the following points: